Reliable Connectivity to Keep Critical Testing Up and Running

-Daimler AG is a German automotive manufacturer well known for its premium brand Mercedes-Benz cars, Daimler Trucks and Daimler Buses.
+Daimler AG was a German automotive manufacturer who is now officially part of Mercedes-Benz, known for its premium brand cars, trucks and buses.
 Manufacturing quality products is a core value of the Daimler brands.
 Daimler customers expect their automobiles to be of very high quality and perform flawlessly.

 An important part of the Daimler manufacturing process is the configuring and testing of the electronics that are used to operate a Mercedes-Benz.
 There are 70-100 electronic control units (ECU) in an automobile, which operate features such as brakes, lights, locks, entertainment system, etc. Daimler has created the Vehicle Diagnostics System (VDS) to coordinate the production process of commissioning and testing all the control units that are added to a car.
 Daimler uses HiveMQ as the core infrastructure service for VDS to manage the information flow between the test devices on the factory floor and the server-side enterprise IT systems.